 - Classic Sardinian cuisine usually includes fish or seafood.
 Not surprisingly.

-Let’s get started, here are the top 8 beaches in Sardinia, (not) Italy.
+Let’s get started, here are the 13 best beaches in Sardinia, (not) Italy.

 La Cinta – San Teodoro

 If it’s powdery white sand you want, La Cinta is the beach to experience that distinctive squelchy feeling beneath your feet as you walk over the whitest white sand you’ll see in all of Sardinia.
-This beach literally took my breath away and is easily my favourite beach in Sardinia and maybe even in all of Europe.
+This beach literally took my breath away and is easily the most beautiful beach in Sardinia and maybe even in all of Europe.

-La Cinta is a long white sandy beach with shallow, clear water in shades of baby blue, and the steep cliffs of Tavolara Island in the background.
+La Cinta is a long white sandy beach with shallow, clear water in shades of baby blue and the steep cliffs of Tavolara Island in the distance.
 To say it’s awesome is an understatement.

-The beach is massive.
+The beach is long but narrow.
 It’s one of the longest beaches in Sardinia, so even when it’s busy you can find a spot close to the water.
-But as one of the most popular beaches I do suggest arriving as early as possible to grab a lounge chair or a spot on the sand.
-You’ll also need to arrive super early to get a free parking space but there is a paid car park too.
+But as one of the most popular beaches, I do suggest arriving as early as possible to grab a lounge chair or a spot on the sand.
+You’ll also need to arrive early to get a free parking space, I would say before 6am in peak season, but there is a paid car park too.

-Activities: Horse riding, sunrise watching, standup paddle boarding, pedal boating, kite surfing.
+Activities: Horse riding, sunrise watching, stand up paddleboarding, pedal boating, kite surfing, pink flamingo watching.

 Nearby beaches: Lu Impostu, Cala Brandinchi